ikakara/example-react5-navigation/README.md

      ./index.js
      ./Layout.js
    /navigation
+     /dashboard                     <-- dashboard drawer gets its own folder ./DashboardNavigator.js      <-- StackNavigator containing a TabNavigator
+       ./FeedStack.js
        ./index.js
+       ./ProfileStack.js
+       ./SettingsStack.js
+     /welcome                       <-- welcome drawer gets its own folder ./index.js
+       ./WelcomeNavigator.js        <-- StackNavigator
+     ./DrawerNaviator.js            <-- add more drawers here
+     ./index.js
      ./LinkConfiguration.js
-     ./RootNavigation.js
+     ./RootNavigation.js            <-- Needed for nested structures
    /screens
+     /dashboard
+       ./dashboard screen.js files
+     /welcome
-     ./the screen.js files are here
+       ./welcome screen.js files
-App.js - code to review is here
+App.js

 ```

-App.js looks rather trivial...
+In a single file, App.js was not much longer than this readme.
+The majority of the code is in DashboardNavigator.js (contains 2 functions): the dashboard's StackNavigator and TabNavigator.
+I kept them together, since one contains the StackNavigators/screens for each tab, and the other contains the modal screens.
+If you were to build a screen that required a modal screen, it made sense to keep the "wiring" in one file.

 The header customization (title), for the tabs wasn't trivial.
-The header is from the DashboardStack (Tab Navigators don't have headers).
+The header is from the Dashboard's StackNavigator (Tab Navigators don't have headers).

 ```
   // used to get the name of the tab